- >>Search All Programs

 If you do decide to earn an MBA in public administration, it is recommended that you be certain that you want to spend your career in public service; this is a specialized MBA concentration that is most appropriate for career in government organizations and nonprofits.

 The MBA is one of the best educational degree choices for business professionals today.
 Professionals who earn their MBA usually earn significantly more over their careers than those with only a bachelor’s degree.
 Your opportunities will be even better if you choose a good speciality.
 As the above list shows, there are numerous solid choices that can fit most business career interests.
-Online & distance learning MBA program options are also a popular choice today with the likes of such schools as Southern New Hampshire University, Abilene Christian University, Villanova University, University of Dayton and more.
+Online & distance learning MBA program options are also a popular choice today (many without the GMAT requirement) with the likes of such schools as Southern New Hampshire University, Abilene Christian University, Villanova University, University of Dayton and more.
 Many of these schools can be seen in our America’s Best Online MBA Programs report published in 2017.

 MBA students who choose one or more of the above specialities will be in a good position to earn a high salary and enjoy many rewarding job opportunities for years to come.